Back to "DataSummarizer: Fast Local Data Profiling"

 Instead of giving the model data, give it a profile.

-A profile is a compact, deterministic summary of the dataset:
+A profile is a compact, deterministic summary of a dataset’s shape:

 • schema + inferred types